Ideas that change the world are often the most controversial

 To help address intoxication and distraction in traffic, Volvo is working on new in-car solutions.
 Driver monitoring cameras, together with other sensors, will allow the car to intervene when a clearly intoxicated or distracted driver risks serious injury or death.

-With support from LiDAR sensors, the next generation of Volvo cars will be hardware-ready for autonomous drive.
+With support from LiDAR sensors, the next generation of Volvo cars will be hardware-ready for autonomous driving.
 And over time, Volvo will push out over-the-air software updates to provide fully autonomous highway driving.

 Volvo recently introduced the Care Key, aimed at addressing speeding.
 With the Care Key, Volvo car owners can put a speed cap on the car when lending it to a younger family member or less experienced driver as a way of ensuring a safer ride.